 Adult Court Versus Juvenile Court

-The reason they do this is to give the minors an opportunity to grow up to be productive, law-abiding citizens.
-Young people have long lives ahead of them; the juvenile court system attempts to help them live it safely and well.
+The reason behind this approach is to offer young individuals the opportunity to develop into productive, law-abiding citizens.
+Recognizing that young people have extensive lives ahead of them, the juvenile court system strives to help them navigate their future safely and successfully.

-One of the differences between adult courts and juvenile court is the language used.
-In adult court, people are found guilty of “crimes,” where in juvenile court, crimes are referred to as “juvenile acts,” except in the case of very violent crimes.
-What is referred to in adult court as a “trial” is called an “adjudication hearing” in juvenile court.
-A juvenile crime lawyer in Pittsburgh can represent your child at this hearing.
+One notable difference between adult courts and juvenile courts is the language employed.
+In adult court, individuals are found guilty of “crimes,” whereas in juvenile court, these offenses are referred to as “juvenile acts,” except in cases involving severe violence.
+What is known as a “trial” in adult court is referred to as an “adjudication hearing” in juvenile court.
+When it comes to this important hearing, it is advisable to engage the services of a skilled Washington PA criminal lawyer in Washington to represent your child’s interests.

-For all these protections, minors do not have all the same rights as adults do.
-Minors cannot get a jury trial, and have no right to have bond set for them.
+While minors benefit from these protective measures, they do not possess all the same rights as adults within the legal realm.
+For instance, minors are not entitled to a jury trial and have no right to have bond set for them.

 Free ConsultationYou will never find us short of knowledge & commitment